achilles-d/parser-compsci308/doc/API_CHANGES.md

         could not use code to change those properties.
 So, we kept it in our front-end internal API.
 However, once the complete specification came out, we realized we needed to make this information accessible and connected to the back-end, so we added to our API.
+    * Added TurtleController
+        * This was added as in the complete specification we needed to implement multiple turtles for the view.
+This controls getting front and backend turtles based on their indices and whether they're active or not.
+The team made the decision to do this.
+    * Added Turtle Pair
+        * This is a helper class for the TurtleController that binds a view turtle and backend turtle together so that updating one will change the values of the other automatically.
+The team made the decision to do this.

+* Model
+    * CommandFactory was added to create commands and match methods through reflection.
+    * CommandParser has many more methods so that the logic can split up.